ejhammond/react-responsive-system/README.md

 Here, you'll configure ResponsiveSystem with your breakpoints.

-Create a new file (recommended, but not required) called `responsiveSystem.js/ts` and configure the lib:

 ```js
 /* responsiveSystem.js/ts */

 import { createResponsiveSystem } from 'react-responsive-system';

 const breakpoints = {